 Snorkel trip with InDepth

 Also on offer is a family friendly excursion to take part in some snorkelling.
-This time Rob spent the morning with Hannah (our 2nd youngest) doing something she hadn’t tried before.
+On our last visit Rob spent the morning with Hannah (our 2nd youngest) doing something she hadn’t tried before.
 This trip, run by the InDepth ( who are onsite at Levante running PADI courses ) takes you on a small boat to a couple of locations known for their interesting scenery and fish life.
 At each location the passengers are encouraged to take the plunge and snorkel around the rocky outcrops.
 Hannah absolutely loved it.
 Once she realised she could not only float but breathe she was off!
 It’s a fantastic opportunity to get some unique photos and spend a morning or afternoon doing something different.
 Levante run 2 excursions, Friday morning and afternoon (subject to sufficient numbers) and all passengers are treated to some great facts about the island and a surprise treat from the Captain of the boat.
 Rob has done this a few times now and really enjoyed it on every occasion.
 There is a small extra charge for this trip but we think it’s well worth the cost.

 I’ve written before about the huge variety of activities available at Levante, it’s just a brilliant holiday for everyone as you can do as much or a little as you like in the most beautiful surroundings.